dssg/triage/docs/sources/dirtyduck/quickstart.md

 ### 2. Structure your data

-The simplest way to start is to structure data as a series of events connected to your entity of interest (people, orgnazization, business, etc.) that take place at a certain time.
+The simplest way to start is to structure your data as a series of events connected to your entity of interest (people, orgnazization, business, etc.) that take place at a certain time.
 Each row of the data will be an event.
 Each event will have some event_id, and an entity_id to link it to the entity it happened to, a date, as well as additional attributes about the event (type for example) and the entity (age, gender, race, etc.).
 A sample row might look like:

 ```
 event_id, entity_id, date, event_attribute (type), entity_attribute (age), entity_attribute (gender), ...
 121, 19334, 1/1/2013, Placement, 12, Male, ...
 ```

-Triage needs a field named entity_id (that needs to be of type integer) to refer to the primary *entities* of interest in our project. for us, that is case_id so we then create an entity_id (integer) for each value of case_id to create the events table.
+Triage needs a field named entity_id (that needs to be of type integer) to refer to the primary *entities* of interest in our project.

 ### 3. Set up Triage configuration files